How long will it take for decisions to be made and work to be done?

 Will I have a say in what happens to a facility?

 A lot of public consultation has already occurred as part of key Council strategies around its facilities and the services provided there.
 We are committed to keeping the public informed about decisions made about a facility.
 Some public consultation is being carried out to where community facilities have been demolished and where there is need for them to be rebuilt.
 This includes consultation over whether the facility should be rebuilt on the same site and the type of facility that is needed to meet residents’ needs.

 Does the Council have enough insurance to cover all its buildings?

+Council insurance will cover earthquake damage but it will not cover any betterment or improvements such as strengthening a building.
 Before the earthquakes, the Council’s assets were insured for close to $1.9 billion on a full re-instatement basis per asset.